Guarantee model responses strictly conform to your JSON schema for reliable, type-safe data structures.

 ]

-Structured Outputs builds on JSON Object Mode with enhanced capabilities.
-Both produce valid JSON, but Structured Outputs goes further by guaranteeing your response matches your schema exactly.
+}Structured Outputs builds on JSON Object Mode with enhanced capabilities.
+Both produce valid JSON, but Structured Outputs goes further by matching your response to your schema exactly or throws an error if the model cannot produce a conforming response.

 We recommend using Structured Outputs instead of JSON Object Mode whenever possible.